 Fortunately your plants can survive short periods of being “closed up” when weather makes it impossible to do otherwise.

-When Lettuce Needs Protection
+When Lettuce Needs Protection in the Winter Garden

 When temperatures are forecast for 29ºF or below I cover my fall/winter lettuce beds.